expo/expo/docs/pages/versions/unversioned/sdk/firebase-recaptcha.md

   // Store a reference to the ReCAPTCHA verifier model.
   // The FirebaseRecaptchaVerifierModal class conforms to the
-  // IFirebaseAuthApplicationVerifier interface so we can use it
+  // FirebaseAuthApplicationVerifier interface so we can use it
   // directly with `verifyPhoneNumber`.
-  recaptchaVerifier: IFirebaseAuthApplicationVerifier;
+  recaptchaVerifier: FirebaseAuthApplicationVerifier;

   // Call verifyPhoneNumber with the `recaptchaVerifier` ref.
   // This will automatically make the modal visible and display